Where Does It Snow In Korea? Snow In Seoul & Korea 2023

 Where does it snow in Korea 10

 Korea loves to hold festivals in all seasons, and winter provides some of the most interesting festivals of the whole year.
-These festivals celebrate the winter snow and activities that you can enjoy best when the temperature drops below zero.
+These winter festivals celebrate the winter snow and activities that you can enjoy best when the temperature drops below zero.

 Wrap up warm and head to these festivals for the best sights of snow in Korea and also to have a fun day out.
 From fishing in icy lakes, to evening strolls through snowy winter illuminations, there are so many charming ways to enjoy seeing snow.